aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 ## Tables in Aspose.Words

-A table from any document loaded into Aspose.Words is imported as a **Table** node.
+A table from any document loaded into Aspose.Words is imported as a [Table](https://reference.aspose.com/words/python-net/aspose.words.tables/table/) node.
 A table can be found as a child of the main body of text, an inline story such as a comment or footnote, or within a cell as a nested table.
 Furthermore, tables can be nested inside other tables up to any depth.

-A **Table** node does not contain any real content - instead it is a container for other such nodes which make up the content:
+A [Table](https://reference.aspose.com/words/python-net/aspose.words.tables/table/) node does not contain any real content - instead it is a container for other such nodes which make up the content:

-- A **Table** contains many **Row** nodes.
-A **Table** exposes all the normal members of a node which allows you to freely move, modify and remove the table in the document.
+- A [Table](https://reference.aspose.com/words/python-net/aspose.words.tables/table/) contains many [Row](https://reference.aspose.com/words/python-net/aspose.words.tables/row/) nodes.
+A [Table](https://reference.aspose.com/words/python-net/aspose.words.tables/table/) exposes all the normal members of a node which allows you to freely move, modify and remove the table in the document.
-- A **Row** represents a single row of a table and contains many **Cell** nodes.
-Additionally a **Row** provides members which define how a row is displayed, for example the height and alignment.
+- A [Row](https://reference.aspose.com/words/python-net/aspose.words.tables/row/) represents a single row of a table and contains many [Cell](https://reference.aspose.com/words/python-net/aspose.words.tables/cell/) nodes.
+Additionally a [Row](https://reference.aspose.com/words/python-net/aspose.words.tables/row/) provides members which define how a row is displayed, for example the height and alignment.
-- A **Cell** is what contains the true content seen in a table and is made up of **Paragraph** and other block level nodes.
+- A [Cell](https://reference.aspose.com/words/python-net/aspose.words.tables/cell/) is what contains the true content seen in a table and is made up of [Paragraph](https://reference.aspose.com/words/python-net/aspose.words/paragraph/) and other block level nodes.
 Additionally cells can contain further nested tables.

-This relationship is best represented by inspecting the structure of a **Table** node in a document through the use of **DocumentExplorer** .
+This relationship is best represented by inspecting the structure of a [Table](https://reference.aspose.com/words/python-net/aspose.words.tables/table/) node in a document through the use of **DocumentExplorer**.

 You can see in the diagram above that the document contains a table which consists of one row which in turn consists of two cells.
 Each of the two cells contains a paragraph which is the container of the formatted text in a cell.
-In Aspose.Words all table related classes and properties are contained in the **aspose.words.tables** namespace.
+In Aspose.Words all table related classes and properties are contained in the [aspose.words.tables](https://reference.aspose.com/words/python-net/aspose.words.tables/) module.

 You should also notice table is succeeded with an empty paragraph.
 It is a requirement for a Microsoft Word document to have at least one paragraph after a table.
 This is used to separate consecutive tables and without it such consecutive tables would be joined together into one.
 This behavior is identical in both Microsoft Word and Aspose.Words.